jjz17/Hotel-Pipeline/README.md

 # Hotel-Pipeline
-An airflow data pipeline for processing hotel booking demand data.
+A data pipeline for processing hotel booking demand data using Apache Airflow and Docker.

 ## Usage
 ### Initial Setup